puckettlab/circlePack/README.md

 # Using the code

 Python is used to generate input file and run the c++ code.
 Numerous parameters can be set including:
 - simParameters : simulation Parameters.
+These setting control features of the packing.
+See below for more details.
 - fireParameters : fire Parameters.
 These set how the c++ code simulation will run to generate the circle packing.
+These do not in general need to be altered.

 # Parameters - simParameters

-- phi         = 0.830
-- N           = 20
+- N   : number of particles in simulation
-- phii        = 0.8
+- phi : packing fraction
+- phi0: when generating a configuraiton, it may be desirable to require the configuration is initially unjammed.
+Set phi0>phi for an initially unjammed pack.
+- rratio: bidispersity ratio (rL/rS)
+- kN  : particle stiffness
+- seed : seed for generating the packing
+- Nseeds: if Nseeds>1, the code will start with 'seed' and iterate through 'Nseeds' configurations